Mouthy Money editor Edmund Greaves meets author and entrepreneur Robert Gardner to find out about…Read More →

-Retired people or those on benefits have had a 3.1% increase applied to their pensions and benefits, but critics argue this is well behind the rise in the cost of living.
+Retired people or those on benefits have had a 3.1% increase applied to their pensions and benefits, but critics argue this is well behind the rise in the cost-of-living crisis.

 Inflation has hit a 30-year high, at 7% in the year to March 2022.
 Financial experts say as a result the increase in benefits and pension is not enough to help vulnerable parts of society keep up with price rises.